ngrx/platform/projects/ngrx.io/content/guide/eslint-plugin.md

 ### Adding with NgRx

-If you use `ng add @ngrx/store` to install NgRx itself, and you already use ESLint, the schematic will automatically add the plugin.
+If you use `ng add @ngrx/store` to install NgRx itself, and you already use ESLint, the schematic automatically adds the plugin.

 ### Installing with `ng add`